opentelemetry plugin

 # ...

-1. Force enable all traces under a node: Set the force_trace option in the plugin configuration to true.
+1. Force enable all traces under a node: At this time, you can set the force_trace option in the plugin configuration to true.

-2. Force enable trace tracking from an RPC Client or Channel Publish by setting aimrt_otp-start_new_trace to True in the Context’s Meta information, for example:
+2. Force enable link tracing from an RPC Client or a Channel Publish, at this time you need to set aimrt_otp-start_new_trace to True in the Meta information of the Context, for example:

 • RPC: